lorisdanto/automatark/tree-automata/README.md

-# AutomatArk (Automata Benchmark)
-Benchmark problems for different models of automata, transducers, and related logics
+# Nondeterministic finite tree automata

 ##Input Format

-This description is taken from the [libvata](http://www.fit.vutbr.cz/research/groups/verifit/tools/libvata/) webpage.
-All automata are expressed using the Timbuk format for tree automata.
+We use the Timbuk format for tree automata and this description is available at [libvata](http://www.fit.vutbr.cz/research/groups/verifit/tools/libvata/).
 The format is specified by the following grammar with the start symbol <file>.

 ```